 Sebbin: CE approved.
 Choice between microtextured and smooth.
 A smaller company but established for many years in France and recently made available in the UK.

 Polytech: Standard implants as well as micro polyurethane (MPU) coated: CE approved.
 The MPU coating sticks firmly where it is placed.
 Some evidence of a lower capsular contraction rate, but needs careful consideration when using as pros and cons.
 Rare risk of BIA-ALCL thought to be higher.

 What is the Implant Guarantee?

 Whichever manufacture you choose, you will find there is a broadly similar manufacturer’s guarantee.
 This may state ‘a lifetime guarantee against implant rupture’ – this does not mean the implant will not rupture!
 It also does not mean the manufacturer will pay for your surgery if they rupture, as they will not!
-The guarantee should be read for each manufacturer to understand it.
-The manufacturer’s implant warranty for the main implants used in the UK, usually means that in event that your implant ruptures the manufacturer will provide you with a replacement implant- that cost is then usually deducted from the cost the hospital charges for the surgery.
+The guarantee should be caefully read as it relates to each manufacturer to understand it.
+The manufacturer’s implant warranty for the main implants used in the UK, usually means that in the event that your implant ruptures the manufacturer will provide you with a replacement ‘implant’- the cost of purchasing that implant might then be deducted from the cost the hospital charges you for the operation.
 It is a small saving.
 Some manufacturers also reimburse around €1000 towards the cost of the surgery if the rupture has occurred within the first 10-years.
 Hospitals such as the Nuffield Health Leeds also offer a more robust ‘patient promise’ on aftercare, but even then surgical costs are met by the patient.
 Fixed price packages for surgery at the Nuffiled Health Leeds provide a very comprehensive package so that if you have any significant complications within a year of surgery you do not have to pay for outpatient reviews or further surgery.